 The Song mode FX page works the same way as the FX page in Multi Edit mode, with the following exception: Song Mode does not have an AuxFX Ch parameter.
 Instead, in Song Mode the Aux 1 and 2 Chains are determined by the "FX Track" parameter on the Song Mode MAIN page (see "FX Track" on page 8-12 for details).
 The program in the selected FX Track determines the Aux Chains of the current song (unless an override chain is selected).
-See "FX Page" on page 7-27 for details.
+For details on the FX page parameters, see "FX Page" on page 7-41.